Return to Library Home Page

 Form & Character: Upright and rounded, clean, robust and healthy (unless suffering from catepillar damage).

-Foliage/Texture: Dark green foliage, pinnately compound with 3 to 5 pairs of leaflets to 2-inches long, silky hairy beneath, infrequently leaf are silver gray and densely tomentose, attractive chocolate brown trunk; medium coarse texture.
+Foliage/Texture: Dark green foliage, pinnately compound with 3 to 5 pairs of leaflets to 2-inches long, silky hairy beneath, infrequently leaves are silver gray and densely tomentose, attractive chocolate brown trunk; medium coarse texture.

 A special phenotype: Hey plant freaks, check out this very cool silver gray leaf phenotype!
 Some nurseries are trying to market this wonder plant as a cultivar called 'Silver Peso', others as 'Silver Sierra'.
 Whatever the name, this phenotype is 'boss'.